oomek/attractplus/Layouts.md

 -  `anchor_y` 🔶 - Get/set the y position of the midpoint for position and scale.
 Range is `[0.0...1.0]`.
 Default value is `0.0`, centre is `0.5`
 -  `rotation_origin_x` 🔶 - Get/set the x position of the midpoint for rotation.
 Range is `[0.0...1.0]`.
 Default value is `0.0`, centre is `0.5`
 -  `rotation_origin_y` 🔶 - Get/set the y position of the midpoint for rotation.
 Range is `[0.0...1.0]`.
 Default value is `0.0`, centre is `0.5`
 -  `video_flags` - _[image & artwork only]_ Get/set video flags for this object.
-These flags allow you to override Attract-Mode's default video playback behaviour.
+These flags allow you to override the default video playback behaviour.
 Can be set to any combination of none or more of the following (i.e. `Vid.NoAudio | Vid.NoLoop`):
    -  `Vid.Default`
    -  `Vid.ImagesOnly` (disable video playback, display images instead)
    -  `Vid.NoAudio` (silence the audio track)